 Introduction to Advantages of 3D Printing

+In this Topic, we are going to learn about the advantages of 3d printing.
 This 3D printing is also known as Additive Manufacturing which is a process in which three-dimensional objects are created through either joining or solidifying materials & putting them together layer by layer under computer controls.
 This activity always starts with a digital 3D model or a CAD file.
 This technique was invented by science-fiction author Arthur C. Clarke in 1964.

 The basic technique of 3D printing includes the model being divided by the printer’s software into fine, two-dimensional layers and then follow the set of rules in G-code language for the printer to execute the further process.
 The materials used can also differ in the printing process.
 Metals and plastics are by far the most commonly used materials.